iogf/crocs/README.md

 ~~~

-A regex can be thuoght as a sequence of patterns that are joined together.
+A regex can be thought as a sequence of patterns that are joined together.
 Crocs offers
 Regex's operators as Python classes.
 You reason using these classes specification to implement
 your desired patterns of search.